ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.eventlist/README.md

 - %o - value difference (`State changed value from %o to %` => `State was changed on 1%`)

 ## Usage of multiple instances in web
-E.g. you can show specific list for instance 2, like `http://IP:8082/eventlist/index.htmlindex.html?2`.
+E.g., you can show the specific list for instance 2, like `http://IP:8082/eventlist/index.htmlindex.html?2`.

 The generated report will be stored for instance 0 in `eventlist/report.pdf`, but for instance 1 in `eventlist/report-1.pdf`.